Darius Rucker: 2008–2009: Learn to Live

 Billboard magazine said that "there's a sense of purpose that makes Rucker feel like a member of the country family, rather than calculating interloper."
 Rucker made visits to various country stations around the United States, explaining that he was aware that he was the "new kid on the block."
-Mike Culotta, the program director of Tampa, Florida, radio station WQYK-FM expected that Rucker would be "somebody who would have entitlement," but instead said that "Darius engaged everybody."
+Mike Culotta, the program director of Tampa radio station WQYK-FM expected that Rucker would be "somebody who would have entitlement," but instead said that "Darius engaged everybody."
 When Rucker found that "Don't Think I Don't Think About It" went to number one, he cried.
 On November 11, 2009, Rucker won the Country Music Association New Artist of the Year award (formerly known as the Horizon Award), making him the first African American to do so since the award was introduced in 1981.
 Only one other African American has won at the CMAs: Charley Pride, who won entertainer of the year in 1971 and male vocalist in 1971 and 1972.